Top stock tips by Sudarshan Sukhani, Mitessh Thakkar for today

-The Indian market is likely to open lower on Wednesday following weakness in global peers after a sharp rise in US inflation spooked investors while boosting dollar and treasury yields.
-The trend on SGX Nifty also indicates a negative start for the broader index in India.
+Indian indices are likely to open on a flat note on Thursday tracking a similar trend on SGX Nifty.
+The Nifty futures were trading 18.50 points or 0.12 percent lower at the 15,845.00 level on the Singaporean Exchange at 7:15 am.
 CNBC-TV18’s in-house panel of experts have picked a list of stocks for the investors to buy/sell in trade today.

 Sudarshan Sukhani - s2analytics.com